 Recently Updated

-Rotate the cogs to catch the flying numbers in the correct sections.
-So far this activity has been accessed 16480 times and 789 Transum Trophies have been awarded for completing it.
+How fast can you answer times table questions?
+This activity provides feedback to help you improve.
+So far this activity has been accessed 209629 times and 20263 Transum Trophies have been awarded for completing it.